darHH/tp/docs/UserGuide.md

    java -jar FitFriends.jar
    ```

-4. **You should see** the FitFriends loading screen.
+4. **You should see** the FitFriends interface.
 Congratulations!
 You're ready to start.

 #### Using the Graphical Interface